 Jim Cameron has spent over 40 years in journalism, including broadcast, print and online media.
 While at NBC News, he received a George Foster Peabody Award.
 In conjunction with INC Magazine, he also hosted the syndicated radio series, “Minding Your Business.”
 For 12 years Jim ran JFORUM, the pioneering online service for journalists and communications professional worldwide on CompuServe.

-Jim currently writes a weekly column, “Getting There,” for the eight daily and 14 weekly Hearst Connecticut Media newspapers.
+His commentary on transportation, “Getting There,” appears in eight daily and 14 weekly Hearst Connecticut Media newspapers.
 In 2020 Jim published OFF THE RECORD: Confessions of a Media Consultant, sharing true stories about training the famous and the infamous.

 In 1982 Jim transferred his journalism experience to training people to deliver their messages effectively to the media and the public.
 His media training and executive communications clients have included hundreds of CEOs, scientists and authors.
 He has trained every kind of spokesperson imaginable—from athletes to marketing experts, from celebrities to farmers.